Ice vs Heat for Treating Rotator Cuff Tendinitis/Tears

 - You don't want to repeatedly pay the cost (both from your wallet and time needed for long-term healing) of injections, medications, hospital visits.
 Perhaps you want to try and avoid surgery - an option you want to avoid if at all possible.

-- You want to prevent any future re-injury, pain, tear or swelling in your shoulder.
+- You want to help prevent any future re-injury, pain, tear or swelling in your shoulder.

-- You're looking for a tried, tested, and true method of healing that thousands of rotator cuff injury sufferers have used successfully.
+- You're looking for a tried, tested, and true method of healing that has worked for countless other people that have suffered from rotator cuff pain.

 Combining cold and warmth is a simple yet effective way to get immediate pain relief and promote long-term healing.
 In your lifetime you've probably had your mom, family doctor, nurse, surgeon or physical therapist tell you to use ice right after you're injured and something warm from time to time once the swelling's gone down.
 It's a simple yet very effective way to relieve pain and promote healing in your shoulder.

-A rotator cuff tear can happen to anyone, and right now there are thousands of doctors and physical therapists dealing with patients that require a solution to treat their shoulder injury fast and heal it (where possible).
+A rotator cuff tear can happen to anyone, and right now there are thousands of doctors and PT clinics dealing with patients that require a solution to their shoulder injury fast and heal it (where possible).

-If you want to be proactive about properly dealing with your bad shoulder, speak to your doctor about adding conservative temperature treatments to your recovery with AidMyRotatorCuff's system using a Cold Compress or Ice Pack and Deep Tissue Regeneration Therapy with a Shoulder TShellz Wrap.
+If you want to be proactive about properly dealing with your bad shoulder, speak to your doctor about adding conservative temperature treatments to your recovery with AidMyRotatorCuff's system using a Cold Compress or Ice Pack and Circulation Boost with a Shoulder TShellz Wrap.

 Note: If you have an Acute (recent, inflamed) Soft Tissue Injury, Do Not Use Heat.

 Your doctor knows that the sooner cold is applied, the quicker you can reduce inflammation and achieve real pain relief.
 This will help reduce the chance of a much longer lasting chronic injury.
 Heat and inflammation are a bad mix and should not be used together.
-Heat is good at the spa - it will help your body relax, but when it comes to a swollen injury it is not a good idea.
+Heat is good at the spa - it will help your body relax, but when it comes to a swollen injury it is not a good idea, unless your physician specifically recommends it.

 When To Use Cold: